Chrysler: "Halftime in America"

 Again in 2012, Chrysler advertised during the Super Bowl.
 Its two-minute February 5, 2012 Super Bowl XLVI advertisement was titled "Halftime in America".
 The ad drew criticism from several leading U.S. conservatives, who suggested that its messaging implied that President Barack Obama deserved a second term and, as such, was political payback for Obama's support for the federal bailout of the company.
 Asked about the criticism in a 60 Minutes interview with Steve Kroft, Sergio Marchionne responded "just to rectify the record I paid back the loans at 19.7% Interest.
 I don't think I committed to do to a commercial on top of that" and characterized the Republican reaction as "unnecessary and out of place".

 America's Import

-In 2014, Chrysler started using a new slogan, "America's Import" in ads introducing their all-new 2015 Chrysler 200, targeting foreign automakers from Germany to Japan with such ads (German performance and Japanese quality), and at the ending of selected ads, the advertisement will say, "We Built This", indicating being built in America, instead of overseas.
+In 2014, Chrysler started using a new slogan, "America's Import" in ads introducing its all-new 2015 Chrysler 200, targeting foreign automakers from Germany to Japan with such ads (German performance and Japanese quality), and at the ending of selected ads, the advertisement will say, "We Built This", indicating being built in America, instead of overseas.